1973–74 NBA season: Summary

 Chicago got to meet Detroit in a seven-game war, using their fourth home game to barely survive the Pistons.
 Five of the seven games were decided by five points or less, all hotly competitive.
 Bob Lanier tried mightily to make up for his forwards, but the all-star fell just short.
 Milwaukee and Chicago kept that Midwest theme alive in the second round for the West final.

-Boston made it plain they would not play around with New York this year, with two big double-digit romps to start the series.
-The Knicks, clearly now led by their stellar backcourt of Walt Frazier and Earl Monroe, showed some heart by beating Boston in Boston in Game Three.
-But that proved a final parting shot for the New Yorkers who had been in three of the last four NBA Finals.
-Havlicek made sure of that almost single-handedly, leading a 4–1 series win.
+Boston stated they would not play around with New York this year, with two big double-digit romps to start the series.
+The Knicks, now led by a backcourt of Walt Frazier and Earl Monroe, beat Boston in Game Three.
+That proved a final parting shot for the New Yorkers who had been in three of the last four NBA Finals, with Boston leading a 4–1 series win.

 Chicago's forwards and guards appeared to outplay Milwaukee for four games.
 But Ray was no match for Abdul-Jabbar at center, and coach Larry Costello's team got a good bench boost as well to pound the Bulls in four straight.
 Only Game Two in Chicago had been close.
 Kareem was just as determined as Havlicek.

 Milwaukee was favored in the NBA Finals, with Cowens looking up at the 7' 2 Abdul-Jabbar.
 But the Boston center conceded nothing, averaging 20 points and 13 rebounds in courageous play.
 The series would be a classic, going the full seven games.
 Kareem got some solid help in the shooting of Bobby Dandridge and the passing of 35-year-old Oscar Robertson.
 But the Celtics hung tough, even after losing 102–101 in a legendary double-overtime affair at Boston Garden that saw Abdul-Jabbar throw in a 15-foot hook shot to win the game at the buzzer.

 Game Seven in Milwaukee saw the Bucks poised to win their second title in four years.
 But Cowens turned in a huge 28-point game with aggressive defense to push the Celtics to a 102–87 upset.
 Havlicek had averaged 27 points and six assists in 18 playoff games to win his first NBA title ring without Bill Russell.
 But it was Cowens, who had saved his best game for last, who stood out most in proving he was in fact center enough to lead an NBA champion past the taller giants of the league.